pmean/build-website/text/05/ContinuousVariables.md

 gram change in weight, which is often so small that it is difficult to make sense out of it.

-Here\'s an example computed from the bf.sav file that I use in several of my training classes:
+Here's an example computed from the bf.sav file that I use in several of my training classes:

 ![LogisticScaling1.gif not found.](../../../web/images/05/ContinuousVariables01.png)